.SVG File Extension

 |Category||Vector Image Files|

 An SVG file is a graphics file that uses a two-dimensional vector graphic format created by the World Wide Web Consortium (W3C).
 It describes images using a text format that is based on XML.
-The file is developed as a standard format for displaying vector graphics on the web.
+SVG files are developed as a standard format for displaying vector graphics on the web.

 The SVG format is an open standard developed under the W3C (World Wide Web Consortium), with Adobe playing a major role.
 SVG images can be created and exported from Adobe Creative Suite programs, such as Illustrator and GoLive.